 One of the great strengths of OKRs is that they force teams to get really clear on what they want (and don’t want) to achieve and how they think they can achieve it.
-Setting the team’s OKRs requires plenty of passionate debate until things are precise, robust, and well-understood.
-This is the time to iron out any confusion or ambiguity; not half-way through or at the end of the quarter when you’re evaluating what you’ve delivered.
+Setting the team’s OKRs requires plenty of passionate dialogue until things are precise, robust, and well-understood.
+This is the time to iron out any confusion or ambiguity – not half-way through or at the end of a cycle when you’re evaluating what you’ve delivered.

-Ideally the OKR setting session should be small (10 people max).
-Put phones and laptops away.
+Ideally the OKR setting session should be small (up to 10 people).
+Minimise distractions.
 This is a time to really engage with your colleagues and understand what they think is important and why.
-More focus means higher quality OKRs and a shorter meeting.
+Practice reading their body language and intonation as they discuss the team’s goals.
+Greater focus in the session means higher quality OKRs and a shorter meeting.
 Ideally, you’ll have a facilitator from outside the team who can guide the conversation and take notes so the team can be fully present with each other.

-A day (or two max) before the meeting, invite everyone on the team to submit their top objective for the team to achieve in the next quarter.
-For large teams, you might do this via a survey.
+A day or two before the meeting, invite everyone on the team to submit their top objective for the team to achieve in the next quarter.
+Larger teams might do this via a survey.
 Appoint someone to collect, analyse, and surface the most popular ideas to bring to the workshop.

 Set aside about 4 hours to run the session.
 If you really focus, you can do it in two hours and give people a couple of hours back, but it’s important not to feel rushed, especially the first few times a team does this.
 Find a quiet room with plenty of wall space.

 It can be helpful to check in and create a bit of space at the start of the session.
 I usually do this by asking everyone to take a few deep breaths on their own.
 This can really help to centre the group.